|

 while progressive refreshes the entire screen every 1/60th of

+a second.
 480 is the Enhanced Definition format, while the

 720 and 1080 are the true high-definition (HD) formats.
 Wide-screen